tylerhutcherson/CvilleParkingModel/README.md

 This repo contains:

-- `startup.ipynb` - an empty notebook to run your code
+- `boilerplate.ipynb` - a notebook to get started building your project in.
 - `requirements.txt` - a file listing your project's dependencies
 - `utilities/` - a directory that contains helper functions used to save models to Skafos.